 How long will we retain the data?

 Your personal data will be retained only for the purposes stated in this privacy notice and will be held by us for no more than 3 weeks (21 days).
+We may keep your details for longer if we have also collected it for another Council purpose, for example, a school attendance record.

 All personal data will be held and disposed of in a safe and secure manner.